The Getty Center

 Though his reputation was eclipsed in the early twentieth century with the triumph of Impressionism, Théodore Rousseau (1812–1867) was one of the giants of French landscape in the second half of the nineteenth century, and his work was avidly collected for staggering sums across Europe and North America.
 Bringing together about seventy-five paintings and drawings, this international loan exhibition explores the astonishing technical and stylistic variety of his work, revealing him to be one of the most exciting, experimental, and affecting artists of his day.

 The Getty Villa

 March 30–September 12, 2016

-Ancient Roman decor was unique for the elaborate mosaic pavements that transformed entire rooms into spectacular settings of saturated color, mythological imagery, and pure imagination.
-Geometric patterns and narrative scenes enlivened interior spaces and mirrored the cultural ambitions of wealthy patrons.
-This exhibition of mosaics from the Getty Museum's permanent collection presents the artistry of mosaics and the contexts of their discovery across Rome's expanding empire from southern Italy to Gaul, North Africa, and Syria.
+Roman decor was unique for the elaborate mosaic floors that transformed entire rooms into spectacular settings of vibrant color, figural imagery, and geometric design.
+Scenes from mythology, daily life, the natural world, and spectacles in the arena enlivened interior spaces and reflected the cultural ambitions of wealthy patrons.
+Drawn primarily from the Getty Museum's collection, this exhibition presents the artistry of mosaics as well as the contexts of their discovery across Rome's expanding empire—from its center in Italy to provinces in North Africa, southern Gaul, and ancient Syria.